Searching for local associations while controlling the false discovery rate: Introduction

 \subsection{Main Contributions and Outline}

-The first contribution of this paper is to introduce a highly expressive family of {\em local} conditional independence hypotheses, designed to rigorously address, within a versatile non-parametric statistical framework, the challenge of identifying meaningful associations that may be specific to certain subgroups of a heterogeneous population.
+Our first contribution is to introduce a highly expressive family of {\em local} conditional independence hypotheses, designed to rigorously address, within a versatile non-parametric statistical framework, the challenge of identifying meaningful associations that may be specific to certain subgroups of a heterogeneous population.
 This extends the classical notion of {\em population-wide} conditional independence, as studied for example by \citet{candes2018}, which can be viewed as a more restrictive ``one-size-fits-all'' version of our approach.
-As we will demonstrate, the local hypotheses we propose to study allow for more nuanced and informative insights in the analysis of heterogeneous data and, in certain contexts, provide an intuitive, non-parametric definition of ``statistical interaction''.

-The second contribution is an extension of the model-X knockoff filter \citep{candes2018}, originally developed for testing population-wide hypotheses, to enable testing of our local hypotheses while controlling the false discovery rate (FDR).
-We call our method the {\em Local Knockoff Filter} (LKF).
-A key innovation of the LKF is its ability to test not only pre-defined, fixed hypotheses but also {\em data-driven local hypotheses}, automatically identified by powerful machine learning models as likely to be informative for the data at hand.
+The second contribution is an extension of the model-X knockoff filter \citep{candes2018}, originally developed for testing population-wide hypotheses, to enable testing local hypotheses while controlling the false discovery rate (FDR).
+We call our method the {\em adaptive Local Knockoff Filter (aLKF)}.
+A key innovation of the aLKF is its ability to test not only pre-defined hypotheses but also {\em data-driven local hypotheses}, automatically identified by powerful machine learning models as likely to be informative for the data at hand.

-This approach introduces a new way to efficiently partition the information in a dataset, allowing both learning and testing \citep{Tian2018,Rasines2023,Leiner2023}.
-Thus, our method can be seen as a ``data-thinning'' approach \citep{Jacob2024}, specifically designed for knockoff inference and taking advantage of the unique capacity of knockoffs to partially ``mask'' data \citep{spector2024}.
+This method efficiently partitions the information in a dataset, allowing both learning and testing \citep{Tian2018}.
+Thus, it can be seen as a ``data-thinning'' approach \citep{Jacob2024}, specifically designed for knockoff inference and taking advantage of the unique capacity of knockoffs to partially ``mask'' data \citep{spector2024}.

-After outlining the general framework of the LKF, which is very flexible, we describe specific implementations, including an approach tailored to the analysis of large-scale GWAS data.
+After outlining the general framework of the aLKF, which is very flexible, we describe specific implementations, including an approach tailored to large-scale GWAS data.
 The effectiveness of our approach is then demonstrated through numerical experiments with simulated data, and with an analysis of the genetic basis of waist-hip ratio and its variation between women and men in the UK Biobank data \citep{bycroft2018}.